HASTINGS AND ST LEONARDS NHW GENERAL MEETING MINUTES Wednesday 17th October 2018

 • I’d like to thank the police and the Hastings Safety partnership for their work keeping the town safe.
 This is both catching criminals but most importantly predicting and preventing criminal behaviour.
 This I hope makes us all feel safer.

-• I have been promised some street signs.
+• I have been some street signs promised.
 If anyone wants any please let me know.
 Communications

-• In addition, I have set up a Facebook page and a web page with useful links.
+• We also have a Facebook page and a web page with useful links.

 • Keeping the distribution list up to date is an ongoing and difficult task.
 So please do make sure your contact details are up to date or we will lose contact with you.
 This is particularly important if you change email address.
 Recruitment: One of our main aims is to recruit more members, volunteers and street coordinators.
 So if you know anyone who is interest please let me know.